-Hepatic progenitor cells (HPC) can give rise to both hepatocytes and cholangiocytes, so it is not surprising that biphenotypic cancers may develop.
-Several types of mixed tumors have been described, the most frequent being the mixed hepatocellular cholangiocarcinoma (HCC-CC).
-47,48 Allen identified in 1949 three types of mixed tumors: separate HCC and iCCA within the liver (type A); adjacent, but intermingled, tumors (type B) and finally tumors harboring both tumor types (type C).
-Goodman later on simplified this classification in 1985 by grouping the 2 first types.
-The 'real' HCC-CC type represents about two-thirds of all mixed tumors.
-49,50 The reported incidence (0.6 to 14 % depending on the methodology used) is an underestimation as correct tumor type identification can indeed only be made on liver specimen.
-Better knowledge of hepatic oncogenesis, imaging pathology (including advanced immunohistochemistry staining), molecular and genetic screening all led to a more frequent diagnosis of HCC-CC.
-52,53 These tumors carry a poor prognosis, especially in case of a dominant CCC component.
-54,55 Due to their low prevalence, solid data about their natural evolution, diagnostic and prognostic criteria, clinicopathologic presentation, imaging features and outcome are still lacking.
+Hepatic progenitor cells can give rise to both hepatocytes and cholangiocytes, so it is not surprising that biphenotypic cancers may develop.
+Several types of mixed tumors have been described, the most frequent being the mixed hepatocellular cholangiocarcinoma (HCC-CC).47,48 Allen and Lisa identified in 1949 3 types of mixed tumors: separate HCC and iCCA within the liver (type A); adjacent, but intermingled, tumors (type B); and finally tumors harboring both tumor types (type C).
+Goodman et al later on simplified this classification in 1985 by grouping the 2 first types.
+The "real" HCC-CC type represents about two-thirds of all mixed tumors.
+The reported incidence (0.6%-14% depending on the methodology used) is an underestimation as correct tumor type identification can indeed only be made on liver specimen.
+Better knowledge of hepatic oncogenesis, imaging pathology (including advanced immunohistochemistry staining), and molecular and genetic screening all led to a more frequent diagnosis of HCC-CC.52,53 These tumors carry a poor prognosis, especially in the case of a dominant CCA component.
+Because of their low prevalence, solid data about their natural evolution, diagnostic and prognostic criteria, clinicopathologic presentation, and imaging features and outcome are still lacking.

 Diagnosis of HCC-CC tumors can be very difficult.
 Imaging of HCC-CC is challenging as no pathognomonic patterns have yet been described.
-The 'typical' dynamic contrast-enhanced CT imaging reveals an early peripheral or diffuse progressive enhancement throughout the arterial and portal venous phases, followed in the portal and venous phases by a peripheral wash out and central enhancement.
-An approximate the portal and venous phases by a peripheral wash out and central enhancement.
-An approximate the absence of contrast wash out after a progressive arterial uptake.
-In half of such patients, these findings are in agreement with the pathologic diagnosis of HCC-CC.
-An acse of atypical 'HCC-imaging' a biopsy is warranted in order to refine the diagnosis.
-Unfortunately, biopsy not only lacks sensitivity but can even be misleading due to the presence of the different cellular components.
-Moreover in the rare occasion of diagnostic confirmation, pathology does not allow reliable grading.
-An acceptable proposed redefinition of the current pathological classification.
+The "typical" dynamic contrast-enhanced CT imaging reveals an early peripheral or diffuse progressive enhancement throughout the arterial and portal venous phases, followed in the portal and venous phases by a peripheral wash out and central enhancement.
+Magnetic resonance imaging shows during the delayed phase the absence of contrast wash out after a progressive arterial uptake.
+In half of such patients, these findings are in agreement with the pathologic diagnosis of HCC-CC.47,56-58 In the case of atypical "HCC-imaging," a biopsy is warranted to refine the diagnosis.
+Unfortunately, biopsy not only lacks sensitivity but can even be misleading because of the presence of the different cellular components.
+Moreover, in the rare occasion of diagnostic confirmation, pathology does not allow reliable grading.
+Recent molecular analysis demonstrated that stem-cell type tumors within mixed HCC-CC characterized by spalt-like transcription factor 4 positivity, progenitor-like signatures, etc., were associated with poor outcomes and the investigators proposed redefinition of the current pathological classification.

 Tumor markers also lack specificity in HCC-CC.
-Elevation of AFP and CA 19-9 may reflect the proportion of the 2 components of the mixed tumor.
-If the HCC component dominates, AFP level is higher; if the CCC component dominates CA19.9 level is higher.
+Elevation of alpha fetoprotein and CA 19.9 may reflect the proportion of the 2 components of the mixed tumor.
+If the HCC component dominates, then the alpha fetoprotein level is higher; if the CCA component dominates, then the CA 19.9 level is higher.
 CA19.9 is elevated in a fair proportion of the mixed tumor patients.58-60,62

 The analysis of the recent literature does not allow to make firm conclusions about the best therapeutic approach.
-The reports which contain small numbers of patients, are heterogeneous and retrospective and frequently relate to different types of mixed tumors.
-Despite these shortcomings, all series confirm that outcomes of LR and LT for mixed tumors are worse than those obtained for HCC and CCC.
-56,57,58-60,63-67,68-70 The survival benefit of LT for HCC-CC has yet to be defined.
-Grossly, 3-years OS after partial LR reaches 10 to 40% and DFS 10 to 25%; OS and DFS rates after LT range widely from 16 to 66 % and 33 to 93% respectively.
+The reports, which contain small numbers of patients, are heterogeneous and retrospective and frequently relate to different types of mixed tumors.
+Despite these shortcomings, all series confirm that outcomes of LR and LT for mixed tumors are worse than those obtained for HCC and CCA.56-60,63-70 The survival benefit of LT for HCC-CC has yet to be defined.
+Grossly, 3-y OS after partial LR reaches 10%-40% and DFS 10%-25%; OS and DFS rates after LT range widely from 16% to 66% and 33% to 93%, respectively.